openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/ovms_script/docs/foglight.rst

 .. note::
   You can add arbitrary config instances to defined sections simply by setting them: ``config set vehicle foglight.auto yes``

+  *Update:*
+  Beginning with firmware release 3.2.009, a general configuration section ``usr`` is provided for plugins.
+We recommend using this for all custom parameters now.
+Keep in mind to prefix all instances introduced by the plugin name, so your plugin can nicely coexist with others.

 To store the config for simple & quick script access and implement the defaults, we introduce an **internal module member object** ``cfg``: